Homogeneous Field and WKB Approximation In Deformed Quantum Mechanics with Minimal Length: Conclusions

 In this paper, we considered a homogeneous field in the deformed quantum mechanics with minimal length.
 The physical motivation for this is to obtain the WKB connection formula and prove the Bohr-Sommerfeld quantization rule rigorously in the deformed quantum mechanics.
 By studying the leading asymptotic behavior of the physically acceptable wave function in the physical region, we found the contour for its integral representation.
 Through the integral representation, the asymptotic expansions of the physically acceptable wave function at both large positive and large negative values of $\rho$ were given.

-Then, we used the obtained asymptotic expansions to get the WKB connection formula, which proceeds from classically forbidden region to classically allowed one through a smooth turning point, and had the Bohr-Sommerfeld quantization rule proved rigorously up to $\mathcal{O}\left( \beta\right) $.
-A new interesting feature appearing in the presence of deformation is that our WKB connection formula do not work for a sharp turning point.
+We then used the obtained asymptotic expansions to get the WKB connection formula, which proceeds from classically forbidden region to classically allowed one through a smooth turning point, and had the Bohr-Sommerfeld quantization rule proved rigorously up to $\mathcal{O}\left( \beta ^{2}\right) $.
+A new interesting feature appearing in the presence of deformation was that our WKB connection formula does not work for a sharp turning point.
 The connection through such a point might need a higher order approximation to the potential near it.

-Finally, we discussed the competition between the quantum gravity correction on the first order WKB approximation and the second order WKB approximation.
-If the former is not overwhelmed by the latter, the energy of the particle considered should be high enough according to (\ref{betavshconstraint}). \ We also showed that, if the energy levels $E_{n}^{\left( 0\right) }$ of a bound state are given in the ordinary quantum mechanics, the deformed energy levels are
+We discussed the competition between the quantum gravity correction on the first order WKB approximation and the second order WKB approximation.
+If the former is not overwhelmed by the latter, the energy of the particle considered should be high enough according to (\ref{betavshconstraint}).
+We also showed that, if the energy levels $E_{n}^{\left( 0\right) }$ of a bound state are given in the ordinary quantum mechanics, the deformed energy levels are